Who We are Looking for

 Sal@chartlytics for more information or to schedule an appointment to talk.

-Sal Ruiz is a third year PhD.
-Candidate in the College of Special Education at The Pennsylvania State University.
+Sal Ruiz received his Ph.D. in the College of Special Education at The Pennsylvania State University.
 Research interests include Functional Analysis, The Standard Celeration Chart, and Challenging Behavior.
 Prior to beginning his doctoral studies, Sal was a Behavior Specialist in a public school in Northern New Jersey.
 He obtained his BCBA credential in August 2013 and is currently supervising those pursuing certification.
 Visit Sal on LinkedIn.